anatol/booster/README.md

 and all modules from this directory needs to be added recursively. `booster` also takes modules dependencies into account, all dependencies of the specified modules will be added to the image as well.

+`compression` is a flag that specifies compression for the output initramfs file.
+Currently supported algorithms are "zstd" and "gzip".
+If no option specified then "zstd" is used as a default compression.

 #### Command-line arguments
 `booster` accepts a list of arguments:
  * `-universal` generate a universal image
  * `-kernelVersion` use modules for the given kernel version.
 If the flag is not specified then the current kernel is used (as reported by `uname -r`).
  * `-output` output file, by default `booster.img` used
+ * `-compression` output file compression.
+Currently supported compression algorithms are "zstd" (default) and "gzip".
  * `-force` overwrite output file if it exists

 #### Kernel boot parameter